-- The financial advantages outweigh the disadvantages (i.e. cash flows must be discounted to Net Present Value (NPV) using the National Loans Fund (NLF) rate plus 2%); - It is the industry norm e.g. courses and conferences; - In line with requirements of Managing Welsh Public Money - There is specific Welsh Ministers' approval to do so e.g. voluntary services compact.

-11.6.2 In exceptional circumstances prepayments can be made subject to:

-- a) The appropriate Executive Director providing, in the form of a written report, a case setting out all relevant circumstances of the purchase.
-The report must set out the effects on the DHCW if the supplier is at some time during the course of the prepayment agreement unable to meet their commitments; - b) The Director of Finance will need to be satisfied with the proposed arrangements before contractual arrangements proceed (taking into account the Public Contracts Regulations where the contract is above a stipulated financial threshold); and - c) The budget holder is responsible for ensuring that all items due under a prepayment contract are received and they must immediately inform the appropriate Director or Chief Executive if problems are encountered.
+- 11.6.1 Prepayment should be exceptional, and should only be considered if a good value for money case can be made for them (i.e. that "need" can be demonstrated).
+Prepayments are only permitted where either: - The financial advantages outweigh the disadvantages (i.e. cash flows must be discounted to Net Present Value (NPV) using the National Loans Fund (NLF) rate plus 2%); - It is the industry norm e.g. courses and conferences; - In line with requirements of Managing Welsh Public Money - There is specific Welsh Ministers' approval to do so e.g. voluntary services compact. - 11.6.2 In exceptional circumstances prepayments can be made subject to: - a) The appropriate Executive Director providing, in the form of a written report, a case setting out all relevant circumstances of the purchase.
+The report must set out the effects on the HEIW if the supplier is at some time during the course of the prepayment agreement unable to meet their commitments; - b) The Director of Finance will need to be satisfied with the proposed arrangements before contractual arrangements proceed (taking into account the Public Contracts Regulations 2015 where the contract is above a stipulated financial threshold); and - c) The budget holder is responsible for ensuring that all items due under a prepayment contract are received and they must immediately inform the appropriate Director or Chief Executive if problems are encountered.